leonawicz/tabr/README.md

 it can be easier to reason about the phrase under construction when using this format to bind information by time step rather.
 See `?sf_phrase` for a comparison with `phrase` and the various ways you can do phrase construction in `tabr` for equivalent results.
+If you are looking to do quick, easy and basic tabbing, you may want to consider using the single-argument input method of the `sf_phrase` function.
+The package vignettes focus on general use cases using the `phrase` function rather than `sf_phrase`.

 Note above that `tabr` also exports the pipe `%>%` operator.
 Even given the hierarchy of objects involved in the series of steps to move from a